Replacing functors with enriched ones: Linear functors

 \section{Linear functors}

 In the final part of this paper, we will study in which cases a given functor is equivalent to one that respects an enrichment in the category $\Sp$ of orthogonal spectra.
 In \Cref{ssec:LinearOrthogonalSpectraCase}, under the assumption that the indexing category has cotensors by $\SSS^{-1}$, we describe a condition called \emph{strict linearity} (cf.\ \Cref{definition:LinearOrthogonal}) and show that a functor is equivalent to an $\Sp$-functor if and only if it satisfies this condition.
 In particular, we prove \Cref{TheoremC}.
-We then prove an analogous statement for (symmetric) functors of multiple variables in \Cref{ssec:MultilinearFunctors}.
+In \Cref{ssec:LinearOrthogonalSpectraCaseTensored}, we instead study the case where the indexing category admits tensors by $\SSS^{-1}$.
+Unfortunately, one cannot simply dualize the results of \Cref{ssec:LinearOrthogonalSpectraCaseTensored}, so this case requires a separate treatment with slightly more restrictive assumptions.
+We conclude by proving analogous results for (symmetric) functors of multiple variables in \Cref{ssec:MultilinearFunctors}.